-Fig 6 shows the layout of sensing regions.
-This layout allows the user to scan their head back and forth and feel various objects as if they were pressing against their forehead.
+Fig 2 and 3 shows the layout of the actuators and viewable area of sensing regions respectively.
+Our setup allows the user to scan their head back and forth and feel various objects as if they were pressing against their forehead.
 While not providing high resolution imaging, we found that it was possible to navigate a hallway and find various doors, doorways, etc., and also avoid collision with other people in a crowded hallway.